ldionne/d2/README.md

-# d2 - a minimalistic deadlock detection library based on dynamic analysis
+# d2 - a minimalistic deadlock detection library using dynamic analysis